Cluster Formation

 Cluster Assignment and Acceptance

-During Cluster creation, each Arx node included in the new Cluster must independently accept their admission to the Cluster.
-Any number of subjective factors could cause an Arx node to reject their admission to a Cluster, including, for example, the computational requirements of the Cluster as well as the reputation or jurisdiction of other nodes in the Cluster.
+During Cluster creation, each Arx node included in the new Cluster must independently accept its admission to the Cluster.
+Any number of subjective factors could cause an Arx node to reject its admission to a Cluster, including, for example, the computational requirements of the Cluster as well as the reputation or jurisdiction of other nodes in the Cluster.
 In practice, Arx nodes will likely maintain their own (off-chain) blacklists of Arx node operators that they refuse to work alongside, as well as the computational requirement parameters of Clusters that they are willing to join, in order to enable on-the-fly analysis of Cluster admission requests.

 These same mechanisms of Cluster assignment and rejection also apply to the post-creation addition of Arx nodes to (existing) Clusters in the event that migrations are needed, see the Node Priority List and Automatic Alternative Node Selection sections below for more details on these processes.